-The World Container Index assessed by Drewry, a composite of container freight rates on 8 major routes to/from the US, Europe and Asia, is down 2.9% to US$1350.61/40ft container [updated Thurs, 23 Mar 17].
+The World Container Index assessed by Drewry, a composite of container freight rates on 8 major routes to/from the US, Europe and Asia, is down by 3.6% to 1500.87/40ft container [updated Thurs, 18 May 17].

 Two-year spot freight rate trend for the World Container Index:

 View our latest freight rate assessments on eight major East-West trades:

 For further information on Drewry’s extensive ocean freight cost benchmarks for both spot rates and contract rates: